How to Monitor and Analyze WordPress Hosting Performance

 Another free tool that offers detailed performance reports, including page load times, waterfall charts, and actionable optimization suggestions, is GTmetrix

-GTmetrix is powered by Google Lighthouse and Yslow to run in-depth page speed and performance analysis of any website page.
+GTmetrix is powered by Google Lighthouse and YSlow to run in-depth page speed and performance analysis of any website page.

 Configure your settings and enter your URL into Gtmetrix.